 My mom usually makes her perfect lentils and rice as an easy weeknight meal.
 But sometimes you want to make something vegan that’s a little more celebratory and special-occasion-worthy.
 And that’s where this mujadara with plenty of caramelized onions comes in.

-Since you slowly caramelize the onions until they’re literally the color of salted caramel ice cream, and then fry a bunch of them until they’re deeply golden brown, this dish is a great way to show someone how much you care.
-These little extra steps set this dish apart as “company food.”
-If your guests are experienced home cooks, they will immediately understand the love that went into it, but even if they are clueless, they will enjoy it so much that the message won’t be lost on them.
+This recipe is totally over the top.
+There are so many caramelized onions, they peek out over the top of the pot like an iceberg.
+And that’s a very good thing, because the onions are the best part.
+You slowly caramelize them until they’re the color of salted caramel ice cream, and then you fry a bunch of them until they’re deeply golden brown.
+These little extra steps set this dish apart as company food.
+If your guests are experienced home cooks, they will immediately understand the love that went into it.
+But even if they are clueless, they will enjoy it so much that the message won’t be lost on them.

-Writing about caramelized onions has become a bit of a fraught issue for recipe-developers after Tom Scocca’s takedown of what might be described as the caramelized onion conspiracy of 2012.
-To sum it up real quick, he claims that recipe writers have been deceiving us about the amount of time it takes to caramelize onions (perhaps yielding to editorial pressures to fit the 30-minute-meal format); they all seem to say it should take 5 to 10 minutes, when we all know it takes a lot longer than that.
+Writing about caramelized onions has become a bit of a fraught issue for recipe-developers after onion-gate 2012.
+To sum it up real quick, Tom Scocca claims that recipe writers have been deceiving us about the amount of time it takes to caramelize onions (perhaps yielding to editorial pressures to fit the 30-minute-meal format).
+They all seem to claim it takes 5 to 10 minutes, when we all know it takes a lot longer.

-One thing’s for sure—he started a conversation that has made many of us think more critically and specifically about the particular ways we describe onion caramelization.
-I loved Sarah Jampel‘s response in particular, where she points out that the problem might have less to do with cooking times, and more to do with “our lack of specificity in regards to just how those onions should look, taste, and behave.
+He started a conversation that has made many of us think more critically about the ways we describe onion caramelization.
+I loved Sarah Jampel‘s response in particular.
+She says that the problem has more to do with “our lack of specificity in regards to just how those onions should look, taste, and behave.
 What does caramelized mean?”

 mujadara | lentils and rice with crispy onions